Gilbert Elliot-Murray-Kynynmound, 6th Earl of Minto: Family

-Lord and Lady Minto were divorced in 1965.
+Lord and Lady Melgund were divorced in 1965.
 In 1965 Lord Minto married, secondly, Mary Elizabeth Ballantine (29 December 1936 — 24 January 1983), daughter of Peter Ballantine, of Stonehouse Farm, Gladstone, New Jersey, United States.
 The marriage lasted until her death in 1983.
 He married, thirdly, in 1991 (divorced 2004) to Mrs Caroline Larlham, née Godfrey (b.
 1952).

 Death

 Lord Minto died after a fall, and due to severe lung disease that rendered an operation impossible, at the age of 77 in a nursing home.
 His funeral took place on Monday, 12 September 2005 at Minto Parish Church, near Hawick, Scottish Borders.
 His estate has been the subject of a dispute between his third wife and his son.